dmbarbour/wikilon/docs/AwelonLang.md

 This strategy isn't lazy or eager in the conventional sense.
 Rewriting the outer program first provides opportunity to apply annotations or drop values that won't be part of our output.
 Evaluation before copy guards against introduction of unnecessary rework.
 Evaluation of final values (blocks) brings us to a normal form that cannot be further evaluated.

 Annotations may introduce special rewrite rules for evaluation, limited to identity semantics.
 For example, arity annotations wait for sufficient arguments then rewrite to the empty program.
 Stowage replaces a large value with a secure hash reference.
 Memoization, staging, and rewrite optimizations use alternative evaluation modes.
+The `[A](seq)` annotation is provided for profiling and fail-fast reasons, and simply evaluates `[A]` as if it were about to be copied.

-*Note:* The `[A](seq)` annotation will cause evaluation of `[A]` as if it were about to be copied.
-This is mostly useful for precise profiling and fail-fast detection of stalled computations.
+An Awelon dictionary could be evaluated by simply evaluating every definition.

 ## Named Values